 Owners/Managers: Jennifer and Scott Reed

-After our first year of ownership, we are so proud to have joined this team of dedicated staff in continuing the special traditions and outstanding service for which they are well known.
+We are so proud to have joined this team of dedicated staff in continuing the special traditions and outstanding service for which they are well known.
 We are building upon the spectacular reputation the inn has earned and creating unmatched experiences for our guests from our inspiring setting to our passion for personalized service.

 Jennifer began her career as a financial professional, but put that on hold to raise our children.
 During her time at home, she has taken on many roles including chauffeur, seamstress, tutor, travel agent, “chef”, gardener, tax preparer, caretaker and entertainer-in-chief.
 She is excited about putting her skills to work somewhere where they might be noticed.

 Scott began work in the building trades, learning many skills which have always come in handy.
 Our first home was an 1890 Victorian that we completely refinished, which has provided an excellent reservoir of stories along with enhanced skills.
 His primary career has been in the IT field for the last 25 years, having built applications that support everything from nuclear submarines, to military helicopters, to retirement products like 401(k) plans and pensions, to life insurance and annuity platforms.
 Scott’s days as a Chief Information Officer are behind him, but he still engages in the corporate world on a consultative basis.
 Over his life he has never lost his love of the workshop or his passion for building high performing teams.
-He is thrilled to be starting a project that will provide him with a new excuse to buy new tools.
+He is always thrilled to have a project that will provide him with an excuse to buy new tools.
 Look for him on his new tractor when you visit us.

 Chef: Bryan Leary